seninp/saxpy/README.md

              'cbb': [33],
              'cca': [0, 1]})

-`sax_via_window` is parameterised with a sliding window size, desired PAA aggregation, alphabet size, z-normalization threshold, and a numerosity reduction strategy as follows:
+`sax_via_window` is parameterised with a sliding window size, desired PAA aggregation, alphabet size, a numerosity reduction strategy, z-normalization threshold, and a SAX type ('unidim' for unidimensional SAX (default), 'znorm' for SAX-ZSCORE, 'repeat' for SAX-REPEAT):

 	def sax_via_window(series, win_size, paa_size, alphabet_size=3,
-                   nr_strategy='exact', z_threshold=0.01)
+                   nr_strategy='exact', z_threshold=0.01, sax_type='unidim')

-5.0 Time series discord discovery with HOT-SAX
+Time series discord discovery with HOT-SAX
 ------------
 Saxpy implements HOT-SAX discord discovery algorithm in `find_discords_hotsax` function which can be used as follows: